joomla-framework/datetime/doc/daterange-and-datetimerange.md

 ```

 ### `gap()`
-This one is different from others because it creates a gap range between two ranges.
+This one is different from others, because it creates a gap range between two ranges.
 If the gap doesn't exist then it will return an empty range.
 ```php
 $rangeA = new DateRange(new Date('2014-08-20'), new Date('2014-08-24'));